 Okay, you’ve got the content – now what?

 Now that you have built this amazing repository of educator-centric material, don’t keep it on a shelf.
 Distribute it!
 Share your content in as many channels as possible – on your website and your social pages (learn more about how teachers use social media and what they think about Instagram), but also via more traditional marketing channels like email and web advertising.
 Create videos.
 Blog.
 Recycle popular evergreen content within new posts.
 Partner with other companies and non-profits to expand your audience.
 Mix it up!

 Building a community around your brand is not a one-and-done proposition.
 It requires a commitment to creating and repurposing relevant material and sharing it regularly with your audience.

 Want more tips for creating your own content library?
 Download our Best of Content Marketing Report to see what content campaigns got educators’ attention.
-Or reach out to our digital marketing team at email@example.com or 800-333-8802.
+Or reach out to our digital marketing team at email@example.com new email or 800-333-8802.